seemantkaushal/seemantkaushal/README.md

 Here are some of the technologies and programming languages I work with:

 - 🐍 Python
-- 🎨 HTML
+-   Power BI
 -   SQL
+-   Airflow
+-   LLM/NLP
 <!-- add your own -->
 Feel free to ask if you have any questions about my tech stack or if you want to discuss any tech-related topics!